CaptainCodeman/svelte-form-helper/README.md

 ## Usage

-import:
+First import the factory functions (you can use field validation without a form, for one-off inputs that don't need to be submitted):

 ```ts
 import { createField, createForm } from 'svelte-form-helper'
 ```

-create a field:
+### Fields

+Create a field instance:

 ```ts
 const email = createField()
 ```

-options for custom validation (can be async) and whether to validate on input (dirty) or touched (blur)
+Options can be passed to define a custom validation (which can be async, and should return a message if invalid or null if valied) and whether to perform validation on input (dirty) or when touched (blur).
+Validation doesn't run on initial render to prevent failed messages appearing before any user interaction.

 ```ts
 // is valid if > 5 characters, otherwise invalid, with random 0.5 - 1.5 second delay